Experiencing chest pains after drinking alcohol can easily have one worrying.

 Reduced blood flow to the brain will cause periodic dizziness.
 Brain fog can also result from poor blood flow.

-One may frequently cough up light colored mucus, or have swelling around the ankles and elsewhere.
+One may frequently cough up light coloured mucus, or have swelling around the ankles and elsewhere.

 More than anything else, the disease will cause a rapid and irregular heartbeat.